Lucia Zucchetti

 Lucia Zucchetti is an Italian film editor.
 Born in Monza, Zucchetti became interested in film attending the ninth grade at ITSOS (Istituto tecnico statale ordinamento speciale), an experimental secondary school in Milan influenced by the free school movement of the 1960s.
 She graduated with a baccalaureate in film from the University of Westminster, where she became specialized in editing.
-In 2008, she received a BAFTA Award of Best Editing for Boy A (2007).
+In 2008, she won a BAFTA TV Award of Best Editing for Boy A (2007).
+She also received nominations for a BAFTA Film Award for The Queen (2006) and a Primetime Emmy Award for Game Change (2012).